Melissa received her Bachelor of Science degree from George Washington University and her Master of

 work and loves finding ways to make therapy enjoyable and functional for her clients of all ages!

-Melissa’s Trainings Include:
+Melissa’s Trainings and Experiences Include:

 Catherine Shaker’s NICU Swallowing and Feeding